robincornett/genesis-accessible/readme.txt

 * Removed jump to search from skiplinks
 * Renamed classes prefix skip-links to genwpacc for consistency
 * Moved skip-links inside the header to improve the HTML5 outline
-* Added aria-label="Skip links" to the ul containing the skip links
 * Moved the H2 Main navigation inside the nav class="nav-primary ...
 * Rewrite dropdown JS to use module pattern, props to Gary Jones
 * Removed .search-form and :focus from genwpacc-skiplinks.css → theme related, available in child theme Leiden